hpcugent/hanythingondemand/docs/Connecting_to_web_UIs.rst

 The port number to use depends on the particular web user interface you want to connect to, see below.

+.. note:: The command ``netstat -tulpn`` may be helpful in figuring out the ports being used by the running services.

 .. _web_ui_ports_hadoop:

 Ports for Hadoop web user interface (defaults)